for Cold Climate Housing and much more

 Bottom line, I would not allow any workman to continue to work at my house who puts his ladder on the glass of the window.
 I would ask him to come down and leave immediately.
 If he works for a general contractor, I would inform the general contractor why I sent the workman away and request that someone else come finish the job.
 If the contractor is really obstinate, call the window manufacturer.
 That will put some pressure on him from the back door.
 If you really want to fight without going to court, call Workman's Compensation and discuss the matter with them.

-Keywords: Ladders, Windows, Security, Safety
+Keywords: Ladders, Windows, Safety, Security

 Article 1560